 A typical New Zealand Gothic style in kauri and rimu, this Victorian structure was built to comfortably seat 210 parishioners.
 It was the first public building in the district to be illuminated by acetylene gas.

 Today the Cambridge Presbyterian and Methodist churches have joined to be the Trinity-St Pauls Union Parish Church in Queen Street.

-The Presbyterian building has been turned into a very successful craft shop and is known as the old Presbyterian Church, or the ‘Pink Church’, or Cambridge Country Store, which operated until mid 2016, until it’s owner took ill.
-The Pink Church was then purchased by the Good George Brewing Company, where it opened it’s doors to the public in early 2017 after much needed repairs and maintenance, including painting the iconic Pink to Grey.
+The Presbyterian building had been turned into a craft shop and was known as the ‘Pink Church’, or Cambridge Country Store, which operated from 1986 until mid-2016.
+The Pink Church was then purchased by the Good George Brewing Company, where it opened its doors to the public as the Good Union Hotel in early 2017 after repairs and maintenance, including painting the iconic pink to white.

 In 1983 the Memorial Seat made from Hinuera stone was erected beside the church, to commemorate over 100 years of worship by the Trinity Presbyterian congregation in Cambridge.

 The three R’s resounded throughout Cambridge at first from the Ten Star Redoubt in Fort Street, then from the old military hospital.
 This was originally in lower Duke Street and moved to this present site and converted in 1869.